tsdoc-test-reporter/reporter/CONTRIBUTING.md

-# Contributing to TSDoc Test Reporter
+# Contributing to @tsdoc-test-reporter

-A big welcome and thank you for considering contributing to _TSDoc Test Reporter_!
+A big welcome and thank you for considering contributing to _@tsdoc-test-reporter_!

 Reading and following these guidelines will help us make the contribution process easy and effective for everyone involved.
 It also communicates that you agree to respect the time of the developers managing and developing these open source projects.
 In return, we will reciprocate that respect by addressing your issue, assessing changes, and helping you finalize your pull requests.